-If your association and/or your members are involved in local business networks, these are great ways to get the word out about your association and its benefits.
-Take advantage of speaking opportunities or sponsorship opportunities whenever possible!
+If your organization and/or your members are involved in local business networks, these are great ways to get the word out about your organization and its benefits.
+Take advantage of speaking opportunities or sponsorship opportunities whenever possible.
 It will give you the chance to broadcast your mission and demonstrate your organization’s expertise in your field or industry.

-Association membership recruitment isn’t the only never-ending project.
+Membership recruitment isn’t the only never-ending project.
 You can never stop learning about your prospects and members.
-The more you know about their needs, interests, preferences, and habits, the better decisions you’ll make about the content, products, and services—the value—you deliver to them.
+The more you know about their needs, interests, preferences, and habits, the better decisions you’ll make about the content, products, and services – the value – you deliver to them.

 Take full advantage of your membership software to collect and analyze data on the interests and engagement of prospects, new members, and existing members.
-When you integrate your AMS with marketing automation or email marketing software, you can also learn more about their preferences and habits, for example, what they read, open, click, and download.
+You can also use it to learn more about their preferences and habits, such as what they read, open, click, and download.

-For example, while wooing a membership prospect, you can track their interaction with your website and emails.
+For example, while wooing membership prospects, you can track their interactions with your website and emails.
 Their online behavior gives you a sense of their interests.